Gholtes/recommendation-engines/README.md

 # Recommendation Engines
-A collection of recommendation Engines and a simple API for deployment
+A collection of Recommendation Engines and a simple API for deployment

 Feb 2021